chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 Localization
 =====================================================
-Sphinx supports localization into many languages.
+|python sphinx| supports localization into many languages.

 .pot files
 -----------------------------------------------------
-.pot files are used by localization teams as an intermediate step in-between the native English content and the localized content.
-Opscode builds the .pot files periodically so that localization teams can feed them into their tools as part of their localization process.
+.pot files are used by localization teams as an intermediate step in-between the native English content and the localized content. |company_name| builds the .pot files periodically so that localization teams can feed them into their tools as part of their localization process.

 .. warning:: .pot files should be recompiled, not modified.
 Pull requests made against .pot files will be rejected; however, if the pull requests does point out an error in the docs, the error will be fixed in the original source file, of course.

-The .pot file is built using much the same process as a regular Sphinx content build.
+The .pot file is built using much the same process as a regular |python sphinx| content build.
 For example, a regular content build:

 .. code-block:: bash